House price growth slows to just 1.1% as increased supply cools market

 Separate figures also released on Thursday by the CSO showed that new dwellings completed totalled 14,764 in the first three quarters of 2019, an increase of 18 per cent on the same period last year.
 Last year a total of 17,995 new dwellings were completed and this is forecast to rise to around 22,000 for the whole of 2019.

-The latest supply figures also indicated an 81.1 per cent increase in apartment completions, which the CSO noted were now almost at the level of single dwelling completions
+The latest supply figures also indicated an 81.1 per cent increase in apartment completions, which rose by 598 to 1,083.
+The CSO noted that apartment completions were now almost at the level of single dwelling completions

 “There is now clear evidence that house price growth has fallen sharply in recent months, especially in Dublin,” analyst Alan McQuaid said.
 “And in some areas, prices are now actually lower than this time last year,” he said.
 “Overall growth is likely to remain fairly muted in the remainder of the year and into 2020, with the biggest price rises coming from outside the capital,” he said.